vikramkh/course-website-16fa/index.md

     for the final project, which does not have a late day policy.
 Each student has five free, no-strings-attached "late days" in case of extenuating circumstances.
     Homeworks can be submitted at most two days late provided that you have the requisite number of late days.
     If you are out of late days, then you will not be able to submit your homework.
 One "day" is defined as anytime between 1 second and 24 hours after the homework deadline.
-Late written homeworks can be turned in to Laura Fox in Levine 308.
 The final project does not have the same late policy; it has its own late policy, which will be announced with its release.

+Attendance requirement:

+: You are required to attend lectures and recitations for this course.
+Your lecture attendance will be tracked by using your response to the clicker quizes.
+Clicking in or signing in for another student is considered to be cheating, and will result in both students recieving 0 for attendance.
+You are not required to attend lectures on days you are observing religious holidays or doing acadmic conference travel.
+You must declare the dates that you will be away on the course policy quiz during the first week of classes.

 Cheating policy: